 “If I see the clusters, I’m happy.”

-Xiuli Wang, Ph.D., a CAR-T cell researcher at City of Hope, is peering into a microscope in her brightly lit research lab.
+, a CAR T cell researcher at City of Hope, is peering into a microscope in her brightly lit research lab.
 At the other end of the lens are modified T cells — immune system cells trained to fight tumors — growing in dense, grey clusters.

-CAR-T cell therapy is an innovative and promising approach that recruits the body’s own immune system in the fight against some of the hardest-to-treat cancers, including solid tumors like glioblastoma and blood cancers like lymphoma.
+CAR T cell therapy is an innovative and promising approach that recruits the body’s own immune system in the fight against some of the hardest-to-treat cancers, including solid tumors like glioblastoma

-These microscopic fighters could hold the key to launching a real battle against multiple myeloma, a rare and debilitating blood cancer.
-An upcoming phase 1 clinical trial at City of Hope will look at the effects of CAR-T cells programmed to target a protein called CS-1, which is found on myeloma cells.
+, a rare and debilitating blood cancer.
+An upcoming phase 1 clinical trial at City of Hope will look at the effects of CAR T cells programmed to target a protein called CS-1, which is found on myeloma cells.

 The front lines of an incurable cancer